bwinterton/aoc-rust/README.md

 This command should be run from the directory of whichever solution you would like to run (i.e. day1 for Day 1's solution).

+### Organization

+This repo contains solutions to the AoC problems from multiple years.
+The solutions are organized by year and then by day.
+As of 2017, each solution folder will also have a README that states the lessons that I learned by producing that day's solution.
+These lessons will be specifically geared towards what I learned about Rust as that is one of the main reasons behind this project.

 ### License

 All code in this repository is licensed under the MIT License, (c) 2017 Brayden